July 17, 2023

 Fact

 Did you know a few Tamagotchi characters actually feature poop in their design?
 Unchi-Kuhn and Super Unchikun look like golden poop, but with limbs and a face.
-Washikitchi is a toilet with a large poop on its back, and Funkorogatchi, designed after a dung beetle, will eat poo if it appears on the menu.
+Washikitchi is a toilet with a large poop on its back!

 Most versions of Tamagotchi go to the bathroom, including the Tamagotchi Nano.
 However, most of the licensed versions of the nano exclude pooping (probably to preserve character integrity) and instead replace it with an obstacle that needs to be cleared away.
 For example, hairballs, instead of poop, appear on the screen of Eevee X Tamagotchi.